nasccped/nasccped/README.md

 My most important repositories:

-- 📐 [projects], a list of cool things that I've built (personal, commercial and academic)
+- 📐 [projects], a list of cool things I've built (personal, commercial and academic)
-- 🔧 [configs], a list of all my config setup for the most diverse kinds of tech tools
+- 🔧 [configs], a list of all my config setup for the most diverse kind of tech tools
 - 📂 [docs], all my important documents (resumes, certificates, more...)

 [projects]: https://github.com/nasccped/nascc.projects
 [configs]: https://github.com/nasccped/nascc.configs